-If the UK leaves the EU it will become a ‘third country’ to the EU.
-Without a deal trade with the EU will be based on the rules of the General Agreement on Trade in Services (GATS) of the World Trade Organisation (WTO).
-In addition, UK businesses will face rules set by individual EU Member States.
-For some, it will be a major shift.
+If, by the end of the transition period, the UK and EU fail to reach an agreement, the UK will become a ‘third country’ to the EU for the purpose of services trade.
+Trade with the bloc will follow the rules of the General Agreement on Trade in Services (GATS) of the World Trade Organisation (WTO).
+In addition, UK businesses will face rules set by individual EU Member States; a few common EU rules and protections will apply.
+For some, it would be a major shift.

 In fact, country policies are more liberal towards foreign service providers than their commitments under GATS would suggest, but countries can back down on such policies more easily if their commitments are not supported by a trade agreement.